DisCoTec/discotec.github.io/2019/forte.md

 ### Submission Categories
 This year, FORTE accepts contributions in three categories: __regular (full) papers__, __short papers__, and __journal-first papers__.
 These categories and their associated criteria are described in detail below.

-Authors of *short* and *journal-first* papers must be marked as such in their manuscript and in EasyChair (for instance, in the submission's title).
+Notice that *short* and *journal-first* papers must be explicitly marked as such in the submission's title.

 1. __Regular (full) papers__ (page limit: up to 15 pages + 2 pages references)